Heart Happiness Valentine PP380

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-It's Sunday and time for a new challenge over at The Paper Players!
-It's the super-talented Sandy's turn to host this week and she has a fun theme for you to work with:
+It's Sunday and time for this week's new challenge over at The Paper Players!
+It's the turn of the super-talented Sandy, to host this week and she has a fun clean and simple challenge for us to work with:

 Here's the low-down on today's card: